 Oral Appliance Therapy

-Oral appliance is a device that is worn like a mouth guard while sleeping.
-It prevents your airway from collapsing during sleep by either holding your tongue in position or by sliding your jaw forward.
+An oral appliance is a device that is worn like a mouth guard while sleeping.
+It prevents your airway from collapsing during sleep by either holding your tongue in position or sliding your jaw forward.
 This treatment is often recommended for patients who are unable to tolerate a CPAP machine.